PriyaModali/skaffold/docs/content/en/docs/pipeline-stages/testers/custom.md

 ### Configuration

 To use a custom command, add a `custom` field to the corresponding test in the `test` section of the `skaffold.yaml`.
-Supported schema for `ustomTest` includes:
+Supported schema for `CustomTest` includes:

 {{< schema root="CustomTest" >}}

 `command` is *required* and points to the custom command which will be executed in the testing phase.

-`timeoutSeconds` is *optional* and holds teh timeout seconds for the command to execute.
+`timeoutSeconds` is *optional* and holds the timeout seconds for the command to execute.

 ### Dependencies for a Custom Test